alphagov/govuk-design-system/src/patterns/email-addresses/index.md

 You may also need to check that users have access to the email account they give you.

 {{ example({ group: "patterns", item: "email-addresses", example: "default", html: true, nunjucks: true, open: true, size: "s", titleSuffix: "second" }) }}

+### Help users enter an email address more than once

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure that users do not need to enter the same email multiple times in the same journey.
+If you need to ask for an email address again after the first time, give the option to use the previously entered email address, or enter a new one.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+You can either:

+- pre-populate the email field with the previously entered email address
+- give the user a way to select one of the previously entered email addresses

 ### Tell users why you want the email address